vmware-archive/push-android/README.md

     The `startRegistration` method is asynchronous and will return before registration is complete.
 If you need to know when registration is complete (or if it fails), then provide a `RegistrationListener` as the second argument.

-    The Pivotal CF Push SDK takes care of the following tasks for you:
+    The Pivotal Mobile Services Suite Push SDK takes care of the following tasks for you:

         * Checking for Google Play Services.
         * Registering with Google Play Services.
         * Saving your registration ID.
-        * Sending your registration ID to the back-end (i.e.: Pivotal CF Mobile Services).
+        * Sending your registration ID to the back-end (i.e.: the Pivotal Mobile Services Suite).
         * Re-registering after the application version, or any other registration parameters are updated.

- 7. To receive push notifications in your application, you will need to add a `broadcast receiver` to your application.
+ 7. To receive push notifications in your application, you will need to add a "broadcast receiver" to your application.
     The intent that GCM sends is provided in the "gcm_intent" parcelable extra of the intent passed to your receiver's `onReceive` method.
 Here is a simple example: